 Exfoliative keratolysis often occurs in the summer months.
 This condition can cause blisters, which will eventually peel.
 This will result in skin that looks red and feels dry and cracked.
 Irritating soaps and cleansers can cause the condition to get worse.

 Although using moisturizer can be beneficial, more advanced skin therapies may be necessary to fully ease your symptoms.
 Talk to your doctor to learn more about what options are available to you.

-Kawasaki disease is a rare condition that primarily affects children under the age of 5.
-It occurs over the course of several weeks, and symptoms appear in three different stages.
-The first stage is characterized by a high fever that lasts for five or more days.
+The first stage is characterized by a high fever that lasts 5 or more days.
 Peeling fingertips are often characteristic of the middle stage of this condition.
 Redness and swelling of the palms and soles of the feet usually happen in the late stage.